List of heads of state of Algeria

-This is a list of heads of state of Algeria from the formation of the Provisional Government of the Algerian Republic (GPRA) in exile in Cairo, Egypt in 1958, during the Algerian War, through independence in 1962, to the present day.
+This is a list of heads of state of Algeria since the establishment of the Provisional Government of the Algerian Republic (GPRA) in exile in Cairo, Egypt in 1958, during the Algerian War, through independence in 1962, to the present.

-A total of five people have served as President of Algeria (not counting two Presidents of the GPRA and four interim heads of state).
-Additionally, two persons, Houari Boumédiène and Liamine Zéroual, have served both as interim heads of state and as President of Algeria.
+A total of five individuals have served as President of Algeria (excluding two Presidents of the GPRA and four interim heads of state).
+Among them, Houari Boumédiène and Liamine Zéroual are notable for having served both as interim heads of state and as President of Algeria.